musall/WidefieldImager/Analysis/README.md

 The second tutorial 'Tutorial_dimReduction' will only work for the demo datasets 1,2 and 4 but not dataset3_tactile_hindpawMap (because the script expects dual-channel imaging data with blue and violet excitation light).

+Lastly, computePhaseMapsRaw can be used to create visual phase maps for the localization of visual areas in cortex.
+Use either example dataset 2 or 4 to test this function.

 # Tutorial_basicAnalysis
 This is a demo script for some basic analysis that can be done with widefield imaging data.
 It shows how to load imaging data and collect it in a larger data array for subsequent analysis.
 When using 'dataset3_tactile_hindpawMap', imaging data is already properly aligned to a stimulus onset and contains single-channel imaging data.
 When using other example datasets that contain imaging data with blue and violet illumination, the data is split into blue and violet imaging stacks (in this case opts.preProc should be set to false).
 If opts.hemoCorrect is true, blue and violet data can also be used for hemo-dynamic correction of each pixel in the imaging data.